The ATO estimates that 28,201 self-managed superannuation funds (SMSFs) were established from June 2016 to June 2017.

 Rapid industry growth

 The SMSF sector is experiencing rapid growth.
-According to the ATO, SMSFs accounted for 30 per cent of the $1.9 trillion total super assets in Australia.
+According to the ATO, SMSFs accounted for 30 per cent of the $2.3 trillion total super assets in Australia as at 30 June 2017.

-In total there were 534,000 SMSFs holding $557 billion in assets, which represents a 300 per cent increase in funds managed over the past decade.
+In total there were 597,000 SMSFs holding $697 billion in assets, which represents an over 300 per cent increase in funds managed over the past decade.

-Of the 11.6 million Australians who are members of super funds, over one million self-manage.
+Of over 11.6 million Australians who are members of superfunds, more than 1.1 million self-manage.

-SMSFs directly invested 78 per cent of their assets, mainly in cash and term deposits and Australian listed shares.
+SMSFs directly invested 80 per cent of their assets, mainly in cash, term deposits and Australian listed shares.

 Why are people switching?